-The Board, upon its preliminary review (i.e. Phase I), will decide either to approve or to investigate the transaction further (i.e. Phase II).
+The Board, upon its preliminary review (i.e., Phase I), will decide either to approve or to investigate the transaction further (i.e., Phase II).

 The Board notifies the parties of the outcome within 30 days following a complete filing.
 There is an implied approval mechanism where a tacit approval is assumed if the Board does not react within 30 calendar days upon a complete filing.
-In practice, the Board almost always reacts within the 30-calendar-day period by either sending a written request for information or - very rarely - by already rendering its decision within the original 30-calendar-day period.